Reymarie260/DownUnderCTF_2023/OSINT/Excellent Vista!/writeup.md

 **Difficulty**: Beginner

 ## Solution
-Downloaded image and open it.
-Inside the gallery I searched in 'File Info' and there it had the coordenates of the location: -29.50954, 153.35957.
+Downloaded image and opened it.
+In the gallery I searched for 'File Info' option and there it had coordenates on Location: -29.50954, 153.35957.
 Searched the location on Google maps, where it said the place was called the Durrangan Lookout, Australia.
 Placed the lookout in competition flag's format, and voilà!
 Flag obtained.

 ## Flag
 DUCTF{Durrangan_Lookout}